 Important things to know before visiting Bangkok

-- You are exempted from visa requirements or can get a visa on arrival if you hold a passport from one of these countries.
+- You may be exempted from visa requirements or can get a visa on arrival if you hold a passport from select countries.
+Check the Ministry of Foreign Affairs website for details.

 - To get into Bangkok you can either fly into Bangkok Suvarnabhumi Airport (BKK) or Don Mueang International Airport (DMK).
 For this latest trip, I flew with AirAsia for the first-ever time from Hong Kong to Bangkok and was pleasantly surprised by the ease of travel with the budget airline.
 Though the amenities are basic, there are plenty of scheduled flights into Bangkok each day and you can check-in to your flight up to 14 days in advance.
 The seats are comfortable enough for short-haul flights, and you can pay a small fee to upgrade to what AirAsia calls “hot seats” for priority boarding and more legroom.